RadicalPet/VPA2/README.md

 ## Setup and Configuration

-There are a couple of absolute Pathes in the Home Controller, for File Uploads and the IIS private key (the node public key is stored as modulus string in the JavaScript).
+There are a couple of absolute Pathes in the Home Controller, for File Downloads and the IIS private key (the node public key is stored as modulus string in the JavaScript).

 The smtp client connects to "smtp.gmail.com", so gmail credentials have to be provided.